mail-in-a-box/mailinabox/README.md

 	cd mailinabox
 	sudo setup/start.sh

+Then run the post-install checklist command to see what you need to do next:

+	sudo management/whats_next.py

+In addition to above once finished you need to:

+    Goto https://<your domain>.<tld>, and make a admin account.
+By default you don't need to edit the advanced settings Once logged in, click the "Files" link beside the cloud in the top left corner and then click Apps button Goto the "External user support" and activate it, do the same thing with the mail app

+Congratulations!
+You should now have a working setup.
+Feel free to login with your mail credentials created earlier in the setup

 **Status**: This is a work in progress.
 It works for what it is, but it is missing such things as quotas, backup/restore, etc.

 The Goals